PLANAPP 2023-00150 - 5522-5540 Russell Street, Halifax

 New Construction

-The applicant is proposing the construction of a multi-residential building located on the lands of the registered heritage property but built to the west of the existing church building, physically separate from the church.
-The new building is proposed to be 12 storeys tall and to contain 79 units.
-Two stories of underground parking are proposed to provide parking for 32 vehicles, as well as a bike room and storage lockers.
-The underground parking entrance is proposed to be accessed via Russell Street.
-The 11th storey is proposed to include 1449sqft of indoor amenity space and 1005sqft of outdoor amenity space for residents.
+The applicant is proposing the construction of a multi-unit residential building located on the lands of the registered heritage property but built to the west of the existing church building, physically separate from the church.
+The new building is proposed to be 10-storeys (30m) tall and to contain up to 82 units.
+Between one and two storeys of underground parking are proposed (depending on geotechnical constraints), providing parking for between 18 and 41 vehicles.
+Three surface parking/loading spaces are also proposed for use of the Church building.
+Bicycle parking will adhere to the requirements of the Regional Centre Land-Use Bylaw.
+The underground and surface parking are proposed to be accessed via a shared driveway fronting on Russell Street.

 Church Rehabilitation